-4. Ditch the plastic or at least make sure you’re on a low-rate card
+4. Make sure you’re on a low interest-rate credit card

 The single easiest way to wreck your budget – and all the hard work you’ve put in – is overspending, and nothing makes that easier than a credit card.
-CANSTAR has some extra tips if you need assistance getting out of credit card debt.
-Why not swap in your credit card for a debit card, which has many of the same functions as a credit card, but only allows you to spend your own money.
+Canstar has some extra tips if you need assistance getting out of credit card debt.
+Why not swap in your credit card for a low interest rate credit card with a low – or no- yearly fee, where you can still get the benefits of building a credit history but without the cost.
+But, if you’re really struggling to stick to your budget, a debit card may be a better option for you.
+A debit card has many of the same functions as a credit card, but only allows you to spend your own money.
 It may seem tough but not having a credit card will not only help your budget, it’ll help your spending habits in general.
-However, if you do find a credit card works for you and you are able to stay on top of your repayments, make sure you are getting the best rate.

 A budget is a test of willpower – but worth it